aurel192/EasyHttpsClient/EasyHttpsClient/README.md

 client.Dispose();
 ```

 ## License

 This library is licensed under the MIT License.
 See the LICENSE file for details.

 ---

 ## Contributing

 Contributions are welcome.
-Please submit issues or pull requests on the [GitHub aurel192 - EasyHttpsClient repository](https://github.com/aurel192/EasyHttpsClient)
+Submit issues or pull requests on the [GitHub aurel192 - EasyHttpsClient repository](https://github.com/aurel192/EasyHttpsClient)